 Drive along the A9 north of Helmsdale and you encounter what remains one one of the most difficult, exposed and twistiest sections of the whole length of the road, though improvements have taken place over the years.
 The end of this stretch is marked definitively by the steep descent (including a gravel trap in case your lorry's brakes fail) to a sharp corner which marks the start of an even steeper climb to the north: a climb that was eased by a new stretch of road that opened in 2020 and removed a notorious hairpin bend.

 As you concentrate on negotiating Berrisdale Braes, whose infamy persists from days when vehicles had neither the engine power nor the brakes they do today, you probably barely notice the small scattered village that sits at the base of the valley and straggles up the hillside to the north.
 Welcome to Berriedale.

 The village enjoys a remarkably sheltered location.
 Two rivers, the Berriedale Water and the Langwell Water each carve steep wooded valleys out of the surrounding countryside before meeting a few hundred yards inland.
 Berriedale Braes is the result of their joint effort to cut their way through to the sea.
 (Continues below image...)

 It's a little difficult to define any focus for the village.
-The church lies next to the A9 above the climb out of the valley to the north, not far from a llama farm.
+The church lies next to the A9 on the climb out of the valley to the north, not far from a llama farm.
 Near the confluence of the two rivers are a collection of buildings that comprise a post office; the office of the Welbeck Estate, which manages much of the area; and a nearby building that used to form a smithy and is now decorated with a remarkable number of stags antlers.
 Here, too, if you look carefully, is the original bridge across the river built by Thomas Telford in 1813: and a war memorial that lists two Lords and a Marquess among those from the village who died in the First World War.